top of page

 Treasures in Plain Sight

-There is a park near my house, lively in the summer with concerts, festivals and family gatherings.
+Written by: Coach Allyson There is a park near my house, lively in the summer with concerts, festivals and family gatherings.
 Until recently, I thought of the park solely as a place for events.
 When I decided in January to increase my walks to include the park’s lake, my perspective changed.
 The shift was slow at first, I was so focused on how many steps I was clocking in.
 The lake only came to life when I started to bring my 35mm camera.
-Taking pictures expanded my view from a place to exercise
+Taking pictures expanded my view

 Mar 112 min read